lavendrr/Spatial-Audio-Web/README.md

 The backend development actually didn't take too long, so it was moreso the HTML and CSS styling that took a lot of time towards the end of the project.
 I had to create custom elements to recreate the radar from my original project.
 The vertical sliders also required some slightly unconventional styling, and I wanted the whole element to be modular, like a class in an OOP language.
 To do this in HTML, however, I had to create a custom element that I then appended several times to the webpage.
 Each sound source module acts as its own self-contained instance, but they all link to the same audio output and thus create the soundscape together.

+Lastly, for hosting, I used GitHub Pages in a project-type setup and it was exceptionally easy to use, which allowed me to focus more on development.

 All in all, this turned out to be much more of a web development project than a strictly audio project, but I'm very happy with how the result shows off my skills and passion for audio (particularly spatial), programming/development, and user interaction.
 Additionally, porting the project to an accessible interface makes it much easier to show off on my website and resume, so I think this will help a lot for my portfolio and potential job opportunities.

 Thank you for checking out my project, and I plan to continue iterating on the graphic design and features in my free time as I'm able to get more used to working with HTML and CSS!